pdreker/fritz_exporter/docs/building.rst

 Building and running locally (no containers)
 --------------------------------------------

+You can install the latest release from PyPI using ``pip install fritzexporter`` and the run it using ``python -m fritzexporter``.
+It is highly recommended to use a virtual environment to do so.

 For development and debugging it may be neccessary or simpler to run the exporter directly without docker.
 To do this simply install the dependencies into a virtual environment using ``poetry install``.
 You can then enter the venv using ``poetry shell``.